jordansbenjamin/Blackjack_terminal-app/README.md

 - Count Ace as an 11.
 - Count Ace as 1.

 The deck of cards itself is important, as it deals with the logic of initialising a deck of 52 cards with its respective suits.
+Using a nested for loop to achieve the pairing of the card and the suit.
 The deck will be shuffled before the start of every game to maximise the randomness of a game like Blackjack.

 More importantly, the logic that involves how a card is drawn from the deck is as important.
 Where in each of the players and dealers turn they decide if they want to draw another card, if so, then the card is added to their hand and removed from the deck.